girip11/python_learning/python3_absolute_beginners/chapter_11_modules_and_packages.md

 ## Reload module changes dynamically

-using the python module **imp**.
+Using the python module **imp**.
 Module reloads are **additive**.
 For instance, add a method, rename the method, after the module reloads we will find both the methods available.

 ```Python
 import my_module